brunoaks/blog/_posts/2018-8-01-Webscraper.md

 ---
 layout: post
-title: Building a webscraper with Python and Beautiful Soup
+title: Building a webscraper with Python and Beautiful Soup from scratch
 ---

 The task of searching for the perfect grad school in the US is a daunting one.
-With so many different rankings and variables to consider, one can spend a tremendous amount of time accessing each school's website and gathering information.
+With so many different rankings and variables to consider for application, such as faculty size, tuition costs and location, one can easily spend a tremendous amount of time accessing each school's website and gathering information by hand.

 I figured this task would be a perfect training ground to build my first web scraper.
 By using a centralized source of information about different schools - such as a universites' ranking website - I would be able to quickly scrape for data which would otherwise take ages to collect, if I were to copy and paste each bit of information into an Excel spreadsheet.

-I decided to stick to the USNews ranking for Graduate Schools in Engineering (because that's what fits me the most, if I ever go to grad school).
+I decided to stick to the [USNews](https://www.usnews.com/best-graduate-schools/top-engineering-schools/eng-rankings) ranking for Graduate Schools in Engineering (because that's what fits me the most, if I ever go to grad school).
 As for tools, I used the [Requests](http://docs.python-requests.org/en/master/) library to get each page's HTML, and [Beautiful Soup](https://www.crummy.com/software/BeautifulSoup/bs4/doc/) for pulling data out of the HTML files.
 Then, I would write all the desired data into a .csv file.

 Check out my [Github repo](https://github.com/brunoaks/the-masters-algorithm) for more details on the source code.